marykdb/maryk/core/documentation/filters.md

 ```

 ### Equals

-Checks if a property reference's value is equal to the given value.
+Use this filter to check if a property reference's value is equal to a specified value.

 ```kotlin
 Equals(